Morgrynn/notes/README.md

   }
 };
 ```
 nestedObjects has three unique keys: id, whise value is a number, date whose value is a string, and data, whose value is an object which has yet another object nested within it.
-While structures can quickly become complex, we can still use the saqme notations to access the information we need.
+While structures can quickly become complex, we can still use the same notations to access the information we need.

 Here we've defined an object, userActivity, which includes another object nested within it.
 You can modify properties on this nested object in the same way you modified properties in the last challenge.
 Set the value of the online key to 45